molgenis/molgenis-ui-form/README.md

 ```
 ### Options

 The FormComponent object can be configured via an options property.
-If no options are specified, a set of defaults are used.
+If no options object is supplied the defaults are used.

 | Option name   | Default | Description |
 |---------------|---------|-------------|